Messages from the Faculty

 Japanese Art and Design Course

-The Japanese Art Course is a course for specialized study of distinctive Japanese arts, including traditional arts developed in Japan such as painting, crafts, and calligraphy, as well as internationally acclaimed contemporary Japanese art.
-The course is designed for students who wish to study Japanese arts in a specialized way.
-In addition to taking courses unique to Japanese arts, students will broaden their interdisciplinary and international perspectives through the liberal arts courses offered by the university.
-By taking a variety of specialized courses offered by the Art Specialty Course students will cultivate a high level of expertise and practical skills to play an active role internationally.
-Students may choose to become teachers, artists, designers, or enter graduate school.
-The University of Tsukuba is located just over an hour by train from Tokyo, a metropolis with a large number of museums and galleries, which students can easily visit and experience valuable works of art on a daily basis.
-We look forward to receiving applications from everyone who has a passion and wishes to play an active role in contemporary society through pursuing arts.
+In addition to anime, manga, car design, etc., there is a lot of excellent art and design in Japan.
+Why don’t you learn art and design while being familiar with art that has developed uniquely in Japan, such as painting, crafts, and calligraphy, as well as internationally acclaimed contemporary art in Japan?
+The Japanese Design and Art Course is a specialized course in the distinctive arts of Japan within the University of Tsukuba, a comprehensive university.
+In addition to taking unique courses related to Japanese art, students broaden their interdisciplinary and international perspectives in the liberal arts courses offered by the university and cultivate a high level of expertise and practical skills to play an active role internationally by taking a variety of specialized courses offered by the School of Art & Design.
+Careers include teachers, artists, designers, etc. and there is also an option to graduate school.
+The University of Tsukuba is located about one hour by train from the capital city of Tokyo, which has numerous museums and galleries.
+Feel free to visit Tokyo and come into contact with precious works of art on a daily basis.
+We are looking forward to receiving applications from everyone who has an enthusiasm for pursuing art and wishes to play an active role in modern society through art and design.

 Japanese Language Teacher Training Course

-(Director of Japanese-Language Teacher Training course/School of Humanities and Culture)
+(Director of the Japanese Language Teacher Training Course / Professor at the Institute of Humanities and Social Sciences)

 Coordinator